abcdesktopio/docs/opsdocs/docs/index.md

 - Support Microsoft Windows applications using [Wine](https://www.winehq.org/)

-### Supported web browser HTML

-abcdesktop.io uses many modern web technologies.
-However these are the minimum versions we are currently aware of:

-* Chrome 49,
-* Firefox 58,
-* Safari 11,
-* Opera 36,
-* Microsoft Edge (based on Chromium)

 #### Copy and Paste features

 To fully use `copy and paste` features, from your local device to your abcdesktop (and vice versa), choose `Chrome`, Chromium or  Microsoft Edge Chromium.
 The `copy and paste` feature is also supported on Firefox with a [dedicated abcdesktop extension](common/firefox-extension.md).